foundersandcoders/intro-to-databases/README.md

 # Introduction to Databases

 This repo is designed as a guide for Founders and Coders mentors so they can give an introduction to databases to beginner developers who are not familiar with the concept. this README is accompanied with slides to help explain the materials.
-(These slides are based on @stevehopkinson's slides and talk on databases).
+(These slides are based on @stevehopkinson 's slides and talk on databases).

 ## What's a database, why use it in an application and when is it useful?